Dominexis/Project-Run-2/README.md

 Do not use the `#minecraft:tick` or `#minecraft:load` function tags.
 Instead, your functions will be hooked into the core and executed by it.

 # Resource pack requirements
 Any textures/models that you add to the resource pack must be added via custom item models.
-This means you cannot modify block models/textures, entity textures, UI textures, etc.
+This means you cannot modify block models/textures, entity textures, UI textures, etc. All CustomModelData values must be 6-digits long.
+The first 3 digits will be a unique value to you, the last 3 digits will be used between your models.
+The first 3 digits acts as a sort of numeric namespace.

 You may add custom sounds and translation strings.
 You may add custom fonts, but do not modify the default font.